lubianat/fapesp-_report_1/manuscript.md

-Study of transmission of diseases using cell phones data from infected people

-Direct Doctorate Project - Report 1
+Doctorate Project - Report 1
-FAPESP process number: 2019/16419-7
+FAPESP process number:
-Project term: 01/09/2019 to 31/08/2023
+Project term:
-Period of Scientific report: 01/09/2019 to 30/11/2020
+Period of Scientific report:

-Scholarship Holder: Jeevan Giddaluru
+Scholarship Holder: Tiago Lubiana

 Responsible Researcher: Prof. Dr. Helder Takashi Imoto Nakaya

 São Paulo - SP
 November 2020

-# Project summary
+# Project summary  {.page_break_before}

 The advent of single-cell technologies has ignited the desire of a deep knowledge on cells, the building blocks of life [@wikidata:Q99418649].
 The Human Cell Atlas (HCA) project, has been a major player in the cell knowledge ecosystem, running since 2017 towards the task to characterize every cell type in the human body [@wikidata:Q46368626].
 The HCA consortium recruited people from all over the world to tackle different parts of the project.
 In Brazil, Prof. Helder Nakaya (supervisor of this PhD project) is leading the national effort to contribute to HCA, with a focus on the roles of different cell types in the pathological processes of infectious and inflammatory diseases.